Fleur the Lys on La Digue Island is a good quality accommodation...

 Fleur de Lys: Our full report

-Almost 15 years ago, Scotsman Ron Henry and his Seychellois wife, Mary, returned from London to her home on La Digue.
-Here, they established their immaculate little self-catering complex, Fleur de Lys, which last year doubled in size to eight carefully crafted island bungalows.
+Almost 20 years ago, Scotsman Ron Henry and his Seychellois wife, Mary, returned from London to her home on La Digue.
+Here, they established their immaculate little self-catering complex, Fleur de Lys, which has just eight carefully crafted island bungalows.

 Every bungalow at Fleur de Lys has a well-equipped kitchen with cutlery, crockery, pots and pans, as well as a fridge, hob, kettle, and even a microwave.
 For those keen to make use of the self-catering facilities, there is a reasonably well-stocked (by Seychelles standards) supermarket below Gregoires Apartments, 10 minutes away.
 Special dietary requirements will need advance planning though, and this should not be relied upon as a European-style supermarket may be; special requirements should be bought prior to travel.
-Access to restaurants is easy though, or requests for local meals to be made by the staff can be arranged by the management team with a little notice.
+Access to restaurants is easy though; they're just a short walk or cycle away.

 Adjoining its lounge, each bungalow at Fleur de Lys has a double/twin bedroom and is simply furnished with solid wood furniture, crisp white linen and optional mosquito nets.
 The mattresses are regularly replaced making for a comfortable night's sleep and the usual work-top clutter is wonderfully lacking.

 A large, spotless en-suite bathroom offers sparkling white sanitary ware and a tiled shower area.
-New for late 2008, a roof-top solar hot water system has been installed to provide steamy water for both the showers and kitchen.
+A roof-top solar hot water system provides steamy water for both the showers and kitchen.

-There is air-conditioning throughout the bungalow (and a small surcharge is applied for this); ceiling fans and multiple windows to supplement the air flow.
+There is air-conditioning throughout the bungalow; with ceiling fans and multiple windows to supplement the air flow.
 Hair driers, beach towels and a daily room cleaning service are provided free of charge, and bicycle rental and local fishing excursions can be arranged at competitive rates.
-There are no safes in the rooms, though one is available for guest use at reception.
+There is also a small safe in each bungalow.

-The nearest beach is a mere 150m away, but with flat coast paths and traffic-free roads, bike access to some of the more picturesque coastal spots on the island are all within easy cycling distance of Fleur de Lys.
+There is no pool, but the nearest beach is a mere 150m away and with flat coast paths and traffic-free roads, bike access to some of the more picturesque coastal spots on the island are all within easy cycling distance of Fleur de Lys.

-Our ViewFleur de Lys offers good quality, well-priced accommodation, located within easy striking distance of La Digue's main centre and coastal attractions.
-It is a reliably good option on an island lacking in options for more luxurious boltholes.
+Our viewFleur de Lys offers good quality, well-priced accommodation, located within easy striking distance of La Digue's main centre and coastal attractions.
+It is a reliably good self-catering option.

 Ideal length of stay: 2-3 nights